ProtocolWhisperer01/sum_count_average/README.md

-# sum_count_average
+# Sum_Count_Average
-Sum the numbers, Count the numbers and do an average
+Sum the numbers, Count the numbers and do an Average